mavryk-network/mavryk-protocol/docs/user/snapshots.rst

 .. code-block:: console

-   octez-node snapshot export --block <BLOCK>
+   mavkit-node snapshot export --block <BLOCK>

 The ``<BLOCK>`` hint can be given as a *block hash*, a *block level*, an alias (*head*, *savepoint* or *checkpoint*) and a relative block